MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.08 release notes.md

 Updates to existing scripts
 ===
 ### ACTIONS SCRIPTS
+**ABAWD FSET EXEMPTION CHECK**
+Fixed a bug for cases in which HH member has more than one job.
+The 1st job was being skipped.
+All jobs now being read, and included in income calculation.
+Also fixed a bug to correctly multiply prospective hours for all jobs. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolves issue #2456.*

 **ABAWD BANKED MONTHS FIATER**
 Updated the script to account for cases that have the initial month coded as an "X" on the ABAWD tracking record. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolves issue #2454.*

+**TRANSER CASE**
+Script will now correctly find the new worker's name (it was only reading for Aliases before) and include the new workers complete information in the body of the MEMO. *Completed by Charles Potter (@cdpotter, DHS).
+Resolves issue #2438.*

+### BULK SCRIPTS
+**BANKED MONTH REPORT**
+Fixed a bug for cases in which HH member has more than one job.
+The 1st job was being skipped.
+All jobs now being read, and included in income calculation.
+Also fixed a bug to correctly multiply prospective hours for all jobs. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolves issue #2456.*

+**REPT PND2**
+For MULTICOUNTY users this script was using the wrong variable to determine the list of users to run on. *Completed by Charles Potter (@cdpotter, DHS).
+Resolves issue #2458.*

+### DAIL SCRUBBER SCRIPTS
+**ABAWD FSET EXEMPTION CHECK**
+Fixed a bug for cases in which HH member has more than one job.
+The 1st job was being skipped.
+All jobs now being read, and included in income calculation.
+Also fixed a bug to correctly multiply prospective hours for all jobs. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolves issue #2456.*

 ### NOTES SCRIPTS
+**CSR**
+Added GRH checkbox for users to select CSR, added ELIG/GRH navigation button to dialogs.
+Also updated date variables to global constants and footer month functions on the back end. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolves issue #2453.*

 **LTC - TRANSFER PENALTY**
 Per MNIT they do not want counties using this script to identify who is migrating.
 As such we have been asked to remove the script. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolves issue #2441.*